rhine59/OnTheEdge/EdgeDeviceLab.md

 ## WARNING

-Stick to the naming convention for all artefacts that you create (adding uxerXX where appropriate) as this is a multi tenant environment.
+Stick to the naming convention for all artefacts that you create (adding userXX where appropriate) as this is a multi tenant environment.
 If you do not, this will create problems for you and others.

 ## Connect to the Edge Hub Environment